 However you want to help, please contact us at

-The Cynefin project aims to repair and digitise around 1,200 tithe maps and transcribe over 30,000 pages of index documents.
-The aim of this project is to create an online resource which can be freely accessed to research the tithe maps and their indexes.
+The main purpose of the Cynefin project was to repair and digitise around 1,200 tithe maps and transcribe over 30,000 pages of index documents, to create an online resource which can be freely accessed to research the tithe maps and their indexes.

 Tithes were payments charged on land users.
 Originally, payments were made using commodities like crops, wool, milk and stock.
 Tithe maps were produced between 1838 and 1850 to ensure that all tithes were paid with money rather than produce.